alainwolf/DHANE/README.md

 After that has happened, it will take at minimum the TTL of your DNS records, to pull the bullet out of your foot again and stop the bleeding.

-Please, try this first at home, with some inexistent or unimportant services.
+Please try this at home, with some inexistent or unimportant services, first.

 ## Requirements